 The 9 Best Places You Can’t Miss in Vancouver, Canada, during Your First Visit

 Vancouver, Canada, hardly differs from American cities.
 It’s beautiful and has a number of things and places you don’t want to miss, especially if it’s your first time in the city.
-But overall, it’s way too similar to the U.S.
+But overall, it’s way too similar to the USA.

-I contemplated this comparison again and again, observing scattered near the mainland islands that slowly grew bigger while our airplane was approaching the biggest city in British Colombia.
+I contemplated this comparison again and again, observing scattered near mainland islands that slowly grew bigger while our airplane was approaching the biggest city in British Columbia.
 At that point, I never saw a place that didn’t bring a sense of surprise.
 And I was determined to find something unique and specific, some places that would make me miss Vancouver when our trip was over.